 Insurance doesn’t tend to be on the top of millennials’ list of priorities.
 But insurance policies can provide you with a sense of security, comfort, and stability that can allow you to relax and reduce the number of worries or fears that fleet through your mind on a day to day basis.
 So, why not give them a little thought at least?
 Here are just a couple of different types of insurance policy that you might want to invest in.

-Sure, it may sound stereotypical, but there’s a truth behind the concept that millennials are more dependent on their smartphones than any other generation has been before them.
-We don’t simply use them to send texts and receive calls anymore.
-We store important documents on them.
+Sure, it may sound stereotypical, but there’s a truth behind the concept that we are more dependent on their smartphones than any other generation has been before them.
+We don’t just use them to send texts and receive calls anymore.
+We store essential documents on them.
 We have our emails linked up to them.
 We use them to research information, check timetables, make purchases, apply to jobs and so much more.
-So, if your phone breaks or is misplaced, you can find yourself feeling extremely lost.
+So, if your phone breaks or is misplaced, you can find yourself feeling lost.
 A good insurance policy will put a repaired phone or a replacement in your hands as quickly as the next day.

-Seeing as millennials tend to be quite young, the thought of taking out a life insurance policy doesn’t tend to cross their mind.
+Seeing as most millennials are in their 20’s, the thought of taking out a life insurance policy doesn’t tend to cross our mind.
 Now, if you have few assets and no dependents, this may be fine.
 But if you have children or other dependents, you really should start to question “Do I need life insurance”.
 The infographic below should be able to help you to clear this up!